Online Master of Education (MEd) in Education Policy and Leadership

 * American University does not guarantee employment after graduation

 Recent AU Grads are Competitive in the Marketplace

-Our faculty members have worked in the fields they teach, which means they know that formulating beautifully written policy is only a first step in affecting positive and lasting change.
+Our faculty members have worked in the fields they teach, which means they know that formulating beautiful-sounding policy is only a first step in effecting real change.

 For example, our faculty members have worked in the Department of Education and consulted on the Obama Administration’s Reach Higher Initiative.
 Others have worked for education-focused non-profits and research organizations.
 After learning from professors with real-world experience, graduates of the MEd program leave prepared to join an American University alumni network that is transforming education in the United States.

 The majority of students complete the online MEd in two years, and eligible students in the hybrid program can complete the program in one-year.
 Click here to learn more about our one year hybrid program.

 Up to six credit hours may be transferred from work completed at other institutions by approval of the program director at the time of course enrollment.
 Courses must have been taken in the past 5 years and earned a grade of B or higher.